akikuno/TSUMUGI-dev/README.md

 > [!NOTE]
 > The severity slider is not available if the phenotype data from IMPC is binary (e.g., [abnormal embryo development](https://larc-tsukuba.github.io/tsumugi/app/phenotype/abnormal_embryo_development.html)) or if the input consists of a single gene.

+#### Specify Genotype

+You can specify the genotype of KO mice exhibiting phenotypes:

+- `Homo`: Phenotypes observed in homozygous mutants
+- `Hetero`: Phenotypes observed in heterozygous mutants
+- `Hemi`: Phenotypes observed in hemizygous mutants

+#### Specify Sex

+You can extract sex-specific phenotypes:

+- `Female`: Phenotypes specific to females
+- `Male`: Phenotypes specific to males

+#### Specify Life Stage

+You can specify the life stage during which the phenotype appears:

+- `Embryo`: Phenotypes observed during the embryonic stage
+- `Early`: Phenotypes observed at 0–16 weeks of age
+- `Interval`: Phenotypes observed at 17–48 weeks of age
+- `Late`: Phenotypes observed at 49 weeks of age or older

 #### Adjust Network Appearance

 The following visual properties can be adjusted:

+- Network layout
 - Font size
 - Edge thickness
 - Node repulsion (distance between nodes; applicable to Cose layout only)